 - 1. The instructor should discuss the act of academic dishonesty and the consequences with the student. - 2.
-After speaking with the student, "the instructor may submit a written report" to the appropriate Dean outlining the action he/she has taken and include appropriate documentation. - 3.
-After review, the Dean will forward the report to the Vice President of Student Affairs/Enrollment Management. - 4.
+After speaking with the student, "the instructor may submit a written report" to the appropriate Department Chair or Academic Dean outlining the action he/she has taken and include appropriate documentation. - 3.
+After review, the Chair or Dean will forward the report to the Vice President of Student Affairs/Enrollment Management. - 4.
 The Vice President of Student Affairs/Enrollment Management sends a letter and a copy of the instructor's report and documentation to the student.